 2) Assisted Chest Dip

-Exactly the same as the Chest Dip described in #3 of the above section, except these are done on a machine that can be found at most gyms, which adds in some weight to help push yourself up if you cannot push up your own bodyweight.
+Exactly the same as the Chest Dip described earlier, except these are done on a machine that can be found at most gyms.
+It adds some weight to help push yourself up if you can’t push up your own bodyweight…yet.

-The machine that is used for this movement can be seen in the video below, and can be found in most commercial gyms (I have yet to enter a gym that didn’t have one).
-However, if your gym does not have one you can also use resistance bands for assistance.
+The machine used for this movement can be seen in the video below, and can be found in most commercial gyms (I have yet to enter a gym that didn’t have one).
+However, if your gym doesn’t have one, you can also use resistance bands for assistance.

-If you are using bands you would simply tie the ends to the handles where you place your hands.
-Then you would bend your knees behind your back and place the band under your ankles so that the band will be pushing you up as you perform the exercise (see video for full demonstration).
+If you’re using bands you’d simply tie the ends to the handles where you place your hands.
+Then you would bend your knees and place the band under your ankles so that it helps push you up as you perform the exercise.

-Note: If you are using bands to assist you, please use extreme caution.
+Note: If you’re using bands to assist you, please use extreme caution.
 Make sure the band is of high quality and is not going to break on you potentially causing injury.
 If possible have a partner with you to help you get into proper position and spot you.

 3) Modified Push-Up Flys

-To make it a fly movement, instead of lowering yourself straight down you angle yourself out to one side emphasizing the movement in your chest like you would in a fly movement.
+To make it a fly movement, instead of lowering yourself straight down, angle yourself out to one side, emphasizing the movement in your chest like you would in a fly movement.
 Alternate between arms as you complete your reps (1 right, 1 left, etc.).